 There’s a lot of confusion over the “self-cleaning” oven feature.
 Is it safe and effective?
 Is it expensive to use?
 Is it perfectly great, and if not, is there a better alternative?

 General Electric introduced the first oven with a self-cleaning feature in 1963.
 With excitement and curiosity, consumers raised their eyebrow and opened their wallets.
 After all, cleaning an oven by hand was grueling.
-And the leading oven cleaning brands pose health risks, and does the residue left by these products then bake into our chicken and casseroles?
+In addition, the leading oven-cleaning products pose health risks, and this raises the question – does the residue left by these products then bake into our chicken and casseroles?
 [Shudder.]

 So, it makes sense that oven owners for decades have wanted to embrace the self-cleaning mode.
-Yet, many homeowners who have the feature choose not to use it.
+Yet, many who have the feature choose not to use it.
 Why is that?
-It’s because there are a few “catches” that have received attention from homeowners and warranted some degree of alarm from appliance and public health experts.
+It’s because there are a few “catches” that have received attention and that have warranted some degree of alarm from appliance and public health experts.

-- First off, the feature, which heats up your oven to 900 or 1,000 degrees to incinerate food particles and takes 3-6 hours to complete, ranges in effectiveness from model to model and price range to price range.
+- Not all ovens are the same.
+First off, the feature, which heats up your oven to 900 or 1,000 degrees to incinerate food particles and takes 3-6 hours to complete, ranges in effectiveness from model to model and price range to price range.

-- A final downside is the energy it takes to heat up an oven to 900 or 1,000 degrees for hours at a time.
-A test by com found that using the self-cleaning feature consumed 8kWh of electricity, or about as much energy as they usually drew from their oven in a month of normal usage.
-The good news is that special insulation that self-cleaning ovens come with make them more energy efficient than regular ovens, but if you use the self-cleaning feature more than once per month, you will use more energy than you would otherwise with an oven that’s not self-cleaning.
+- Extreme energy usage.
+A final downside is the energy it takes to heat up an oven to 900 or 1,000 degrees for hours at a time.
+A test found that using the self-cleaning feature consumed 8 kilowatt-hours of electricity, or about as much energy as they usually drew from their oven in a month of normal usage.
+The good news is that special insulation that self-cleaning ovens come with makes them more energy-efficient than regular ovens, but if you use the self-cleaning feature more than once per month, you will use more energy than you would otherwise with an oven that’s not self-cleaning.

 If you read your manual carefully and tried your oven’s self-cleaning mode with great success and your pets and children were not bothered by fumes or smoke, then maybe you’re all set!
 We also live in a world where you can search the web for reviews written by other owners of the same oven as yours about their experience with the self-cleaning feature.